FTFT: Efficient and Robust Fine-Tuning by Transferring Training Dynamics: Transferability of Training Dynamics

 We have shown that training dynamics are usually transferable across different model sizes and pretraining methods.
 We now study the conditions for successful transfers, by zooming in on two questions: 1) Can we use efficient but weak models as reference models? and 2) What are the differences between effective and ineffective reference models?
 Answers to these questions can guide the selection of efficient yet effective reference models.

 \paragraph{Can we use efficient but weak models as reference models?}

 To answer this question, we compare the performance of a wide range of methods, see Table~\ref{tab:how_efficient_can_we_be} (NLI) and Table~\ref{tab:how_efficient_can_we_be_hsd} (HSD, in Appendix~\ref{app:additional_results}).
-We include models from three categories: First, a wide range of seven models trained using ERM: TinyBERT, the small and base versions of DeBERTaV3 and ELECTRA, $\text{RoBERTa}_{\text{Large}}$, and $\text{BERT}_{\text{Large}}$.
-Second, we use these ERM models as reference models to construct DMs, and use these DMs to fine-tune $\text{DeBERTaV3}_\text{Large}$.
+We include models from three categories: First, a wide range of seven models trained using ERM (section \emph{ERM Performance}): TinyBERT, the small and base versions of DeBERTaV3 and ELECTRA, $\text{RoBERTa}_{\text{Large}}$, and $\text{BERT}_{\text{Large}}$.
+Second, we use these ERM models as reference models to construct DMs, and use these DMs to fine-tune $\text{DeBERTaV3}_\text{Large}$ (section \emph{When Do Transfers Fail}, first half).
 By using reference models with different sizes and pretraining methods to fine-tune the same main model, we can inspect the impact of reference model capability on transferability.
-Third, we also include the results of using $\text{ELECTRA}_\text{Large}$ as the main model.
+Third, we also include the results of using $\text{ELECTRA}_\text{Large}$ as the main model (section \emph{When Do Transfers Fail}, second half).
 By comparing results from different main models, we can better understand whether successful transfers originate from the compatibility between reference and main models, or the capability of the reference model itself.
 We make three observations.

 First, weak reference models with poor ID performance, i.e., TinyBERT and $\text{ELECTRA}_\text{Small}$, lead to unsuccessful transfers.
-However, the reference models do not need to be as capable as the main model: slightly weaker reference models could be more useful, indicated by the strong OOD performance of using $\mathrm{BERT}_{\mathrm{Large}}$ as the reference model.
+However, the reference models do not need to be as capable as the main model: slightly weaker reference models could be more useful, indicated by the strong OOD performance when using $\mathrm{BERT}_{\mathrm{Large}}$ as the reference model.
 Moreover, in these unsuccessful transfers, the main model OOD performance correlates with the reference model ID performance.
 For example, on NLI, TinyBERT has a lower ID performance than $\text{ELECTRA}_\text{Small}$, and both main models $\text{DeBERTaV3}_\text{Large}$ and $\text{ELECTRA}_\text{Large}$ have a lower OOD performance when using TinyBERT as the reference model compared to when using $\text{ELECTRA}_\text{Small}$ as the reference model.